Who Says America Has No Tea Culture?

 Asheville, NC 28803

 One very special place (and a personal favorite) is the library at the Inn on Biltmore Estate, in Asheville, North Carolina.
-The Biltmore Estate is a gorgeous place to go on vacation!
+The Biltmore Estate is a gorgeous place to go on vacation and a wonderful place to enjoy Biltmore Tea!
 Eight thousand incredible acres of forest in the Blue Ridge Mountains with its very own winery, a working farm, the largest and grandest house in America built by George Vanderbilt (1889-1895), breathtaking gardens, trails, restaurants, shops, and so much more.
 It’s one of the treasures of this country and something one should experience at least once in a lifetime.

 Inside the Inn on Biltmore Estate, is the very elegant library off to one end of the lobby.
 It’s a warm, circular room with inviting, comfortable seating and a lovely fireplace.
 Part of the seating area is exposed to the lobby, while there is a more private area beside a row of spectacular floor-to-ceiling picture windows that look out onto the magnificent grounds and the stunning mountains in the distance.

-The service and presentation of your tea is refined and impeccable.
+The service and presentation of your tea are refined and impeccable.
 The assortment of White, Green, Oolong and Black Teas is delightful and impressive.
 Four Herbal Tisanes are also offered on the menu.
-Their offering of traditional English finger sandwiches, scones, preserves, deviled eggs, and other delights are amazingly delicious!
+At Biltmore Tea, the offering of traditional English finger sandwiches, scones, preserves, deviled eggs, and other delights are amazingly delicious!
 And you get to delight in all of this while you are being serenaded by soft, romantic music courtesy of their harp player.
 Time stops and you genuinely feel that you are part of another era.
 Believe me, you won’t want the experience to end!

 These are a few pictures from our last visit.
 Hope you like them, and also, maybe you can share your favorite place for tea with us.
 Can’t wait to hear from you!